SabotagePerformanceAppraisals/seattle-scrum/_posts/2020-03-14-you-wont-change-your-organization-without-an-optimization-goal.md

 So, less succinctly:

-Increase an organization's ability to discover and deliver the highest value in a world where we don't know everything, and everything's changing.
+Increase an organization's ability to discover and deliver the highest value to end users in a world where we don't know everything, and everything's changing.
 {: .notice--success}